Of all the places we visited on our Balkans road trip, Mostar was the one that truly stood out.

 Complete itinerary of our Balkans trip

-Here is the map from Google MyMaps, with our detailed itinerary through the Balkans – Serbia, Montenegro, Croatia and Bosnia-Herzegovina, just click and save it to your Google account.
-When you plan your next trip to Eastern Europe, you already know where to start 😉
+Here is the Google MyMaps, with our detailed Balkans itinerary – Serbia, Montenegro, Croatia and Bosnia and Herzegovina.
+Just click and save it to your Google account.
+When you start planning your next trip to Eastern Europe, you’ll already know where to start😉

 .